-We have prepared a visual impact statement for a residential development that potentially could have impacted on the views of King John’s Castle, Carlingford, Co.
+We have prepared a conservation architect visual impact statement for a residential development that potentially could have impacted on the views of King John’s Castle, Carlingford, Co.
 Louth and the Architectural Conservation Area of the town.
-A number of mitigation measures were developed and analysed with the building’s designers by means of photomontages including change of roof […] Read more – ‘visual impact assessment of historic buildings’.
+A number of mitigation measures were developed and analysed with the building’s designers by means of photomontages including change […] Read more – ‘visual impact assessment of historic buildings and views’.

 No. 1 Pembroke Road dates from c1850 and formed part of the development of the Pembroke Estate which was developed from 1834 onwards.
 The estate was influenced by classical trends of Europe which influenced the style of the houses and the planning of straight and wide tree lined streets.
 Planning regulations were enforced through ground […] Read more – ‘1 pembroke road, dublin 2 conservation architect consultancy’.